-Sleep Apnea is a disorder of breathing during sleep and typically it is accompanied by loud snoring.
-Sleep Apnea consists of brief periods throughout the night in which breathing stops or they do not get enough oxygen during sleep.
+Sleep Apnea is a disorder of breathing and typically it is accompanied by loud snoring.
+It consists of brief periods throughout the night in which breathing stops or they do not get enough oxygen during sleep.
 There are 2 major types.

 - Loud Snoring